Wednesday, August 14, 2024

 "The current treatment of waste water involves halogen containing oxidants to eliminate bacteria.
 But the oxidants can lead to toxic reactions, making this solution less than optimal.
 Instead, Barron recommends relying more on physical methods and less on chemical methods.
 In other words, separating the contaminants from the water rather than chemically changing them." http://oilprice.com/Energy/Energy-General/Researchers-Call-For-New-Approach-To-Recycling-Fracking-Waste-Water.html

 Fracking is a global concern as it is, with ramifications that are devastating in many ways.
 There are way too many points to put into one article - it would be a book.
-However, while the issue of 'fracking' is being dealt with, now there is the issue of irrigating crops with 'recycle oil waste'.
+However, while the issue of 'fracking' is being dealt with, now there is the issue of irrigating crops with 'recycled oil waste'.

 _____________________________

-Eugenia Martini-Jarrett is the founder of Reconnecting To Health, promoting health and wellness through holistic, organic and natural methods for the body, mind and spirit.
-Eugenia is the former associate editor of the world renowned publication, "In Light Times" for over 17 years, is a writer, editor, copywriter, graphic design and artist, layout and design, journalist, photo journalist and publisher.
-Eugenia also holds her certification as a Reconnective Healer for over 10 years and has been an avid natural healing and wellness advocate and consultant for over 30 years.
+Eugenia Martini-Jarrett is the founder of Reconnecting To Health, promoting health and wellness through holistic, organic and natural methods for the body, mind and spirit, publisher and editor of the Holistic and Alternative Metaphysical Magazine, In Light Times, is a writer, graphic designer and artist, professional layout and design.
+Eugenia also holds her certification as a Reconnective Healer for over 20 years and has been an avid natural healing and wellness advocate and consultant for over 30 years.

 _____________________________